EslamMashaly/SeleniumProject/README.md

 # Selenium Framework project for testing Jumia's website.

+The project uses Selenium with Java, Maven and TestNG framework.
+Designed with POM pattern.
+Supports Multiple Browsers.
+Supports Headless Running.
-I used Selenium with Java, Maven, TestNG, POM and generated ExtentReport with screenshots of failed scripts.
+Generates ExtentReport with screenshots of failed scripts.

 ## I tested these functionalities:
 * Registration